jennahd/PiN_meta-tutorial/README.md

 ### Resulting phylogenetic tree

-I've taken all of the hits found across non-animal metagenomes and inferred a maximum likelihood phylogeny including diversity across Opisthokonta and an outgroup of other Obozoa.
-You can take a look at the resulting tree found in the folder "tree" using iToL and add the dataset files also found in the "tree" folder to colour the different sequences and add environmental source information (ADDING THESE FILES).
+I've taken all of the hits found across non-animal metagenomes and inferred a maximum likelihood phylogeny for you to take a look at.

+More specifically, I included reference 18S rRNA gene sequence diversity from across Opisthokonta (representatives from taxa found in [EukProt v3](https://evocellbio.com/eukprot/) and unicellular Holozoa found in [EukRibo v1](https://zenodo.org/records/6327891)), with select additional sequences from NCBI, and an outgroup of other Obazoa (Apusomonadidae and Breviatea).
+In addition, I've added sequences annotated as "Rotosphaerida" (another formal name for nucleariids) from (PR2)[https://pr2-database.org/].
+I then used the tool CD-HIT (https://github.com/weizhongli/cdhit/blob/master/doc/cdhit-user-guide.wiki) to reduce redundancy and removed 100% identical sequences.
+I retrieved the metagenomic contigs with hits from NCBI using the Entrez E-utilities(https://www.ncbi.nlm.nih.gov/books/NBK25500/).
+I then extracted the 18S rRNA gene region using [Barrnap](https://github.com/tseemann/barrnap).
+However, Barrnap doesn't always work so well for protists, and using an hmm profile specific for your group of interest is probably the best option.
+Of note, about a third of metagenomic contigs also encoded the 28S rRNA gene on the same fragment.
+I then combined these metagenomic 18S rRNA gene sequences with the reference sequences and sequences annotated as "Rotosphaerida" from and a recent study of eukaryotic diversity in various envioronments using long-read metabarcoding: [Jamy et al., 2022](https://doi.org/10.1038/s41559-022-01838-4).
+I then alignment the sequences using [MAFFT](https://mafft.cbrc.jp/alignment/server/index.html) (mafft-einsi), trimmed poorly aligned and sparse regions with [TrimAL](https://vicfero.github.io/trimal/) (-gt 0.2), and inferred a maximum-likelihood phylogeny using IQ-TREE(http://www.iqtree.org/) (with the GTR+FO+R7 model of evolution selected, and 1000 SH-aLRT and 1000 ufboot supports).

+You can find the resulting phylogeny here: (tree/ALL_sequences.einsi.gt20perc.trim.treefile)[tree/ALL_sequences.einsi.gt20perc.trim.treefile].

+1. Open the tree using [iTOL](https://itol.embl.de/).
+2. Adjust the visualiztion of the tree as you would like and set the root to the outgroup.
+3. Add colours for the different groups by dragging the file (tree/colors_styles_template.txt)[tree/colors_styles_template.txt] onto the tree.
+4. Add environmental information for the metagenomic and long-read metabarcoding sequences by dragging the file (tree/dataset_binary_template.txt)[tree/dataset_binary_template.txt] onto the tree.

+Some things to consider:
+- daf
+- adff

 ## Part 2: Binning metagenomes